Department of Psychological Sciences

 |Progression Plan Link||View Progression Plan|

-- Identify and describe the major concepts, theoretical perspectives, and empirical findings in psychology.
+- Demonstrate a fundamental knowledge and comprehension of the major concepts, theoretical perspectives, historical trends, and empirical findings in psychology and be able to apply this knowledge.

 Details Accordion Closed

-- The following 38 units must be completed with a Grade of "C" or better.
+Take the following 38 units with a Grade of "C" or better in each course:

-- At least 15 of these 38 units must be taken from Northern Arizona University.
+- In addition, at least 15 of the 38 units required for this major must be from courses offered by Northern Arizona University.
+These 15 units may not include individualized courses.

 Foreign Language Requirement